zazatargilide/tt/README.md

-# Ritual Time Tracker (v0.08)
+# Ritual Time Tracker (v0.09)

-A simple desktop application for tracking time spent on hierarchical activities and monitoring daily habit completion, built with Python and PyQt6.
+A desktop application for tracking time spent on hierarchical activities and monitoring daily habit completion, built with Python and PyQt6.

 ---